ets-labs/python-dependency-injector/docs/tutorials/asyncio-daemon.rst

 Our daemon can monitor `http://example.com <http://example.com>`_ availability.

-Let's add the monitor for the `http://httpbin.org <http://httpbin.org>`_.
+Let's add a monitor for the `http://httpbin.org <http://httpbin.org>`_.

 Httpbin.org monitor
 -------------------

-Adding of the monitor for the `httpbin.org`_ will be much easier because we have all the components ready.
+Adding of a monitor for the `httpbin.org`_ will be much easier because we have all the components ready.
 We just need to create a new provider in the container and update the configuration.

 Edit ``containers.py``:

 .. code-block:: python
-   :emphasize-lines: 31-35,41
+   :emphasize-lines: 30-34,40

-   """Application containers module."""
+   """Containers module."""

    import logging
    import sys